-This vegan ranch is whole-food plant-based (WFPB) and free from nuts, oil, gluten, and soy (depending on your milk choice).
+This vegan ranch is made with whole-food ingredients (WFPB) and contains no oil, nuts, gluten, or soy, depending on your choice of non-dairy milk.

-Everyone loves ranch dressing because it's so versatile.
-Creamy, milky, mildly herbaceous, garlicky, and just salty enough to make you (and maybe even your kids) actually want to eat veggies.
+We all love ranch dressing because it's so versatile and delicious.
+It's creamy, milky, herbaceous, garlicky, and just salty enough to make you (and maybe even your kids, too) actually want to eat veggies.

-For those of us who prefer our salad dressings on the healthier side, store-bought vegan ranch really isn't an option.
-Those are loaded with oil and honestly aren't even very tasty.
+And for those of us who prefer healthy salad dressings, store-bought vegan ranch really isn't an option.
+They tend to be loaded with oil and honestly, don't even taste very good.

 But that's okay!
-Because once you realize how easy it is to make healthy vegan ranch dressing at home, you'll wonder why you ever thought about buying the bottled stuff.
+Because once you taste this version made with budget-friendly seeds, you'll wonder why you ever thought about buying the bottled stuff.

 Jump to:

 Recently I've become interested in developing more allergy-friendly recipes.
-So after working on my Vegan Pimento Cheese and Pimento Macaroni Salad, both of which were originally made with cashews, I decided to explore seed-based creamy sauces and dressings.
+So after working on my Vegan Pimento Cheese and Pimento Macaroni Salad, both of which were originally made with cashews, I decided to explore alternatives.
 And I'm so glad I did!
-Raw sunflower seeds work like a dream here.
+Raw sunflower seeds work perfectly in recipes like this.

-There's no weird taste from tofu, and without cashews, which can sometimes taste too sweet, it's totally, 100% savory.
+There's no weird taste from tofu and without cashews, it's totally, 100% savory.
 Just as ranch should be!

 - Nut-Free Vegan Mac and Cheese